EmileCadorel/netez-d/README.md

 # netez-d

-Netez is an open-source project, for creating simple TCP network applications, with the signals/slots system. (strongly inspired from [netez](https://launchpad.net/netez)).
+Netez is an open-source project, for creating simple TCP network applications, with the signals/slots system. (strongly inspired by [netez](https://launchpad.net/netez)).

 ## Goal